FarmasiaVR/farmasia-vr-certificate-backend/docs/for_developers.md

 **echo -n value-to-be-encoded | base64**

 The repository has a Github action in place to build and push the backend image to Docker hub repository farmasiavr/farmasiavr-backend:{github.sha}.
 The Github sha being the push checksum hash.
-Our Openshift staging app is configured to check the image repo for updates and update the deployment to use the latest image.
+Our Openshift staging app is not yet configured to check the image repo for updates and update the deployment to use the latest image.
+This should be done with a ImageStream or ImageStreamTag object or by adding the app  to the clusters ArgoCD.

 The Docker hub repository used is within a shared account with username farmasiavr with email address farmasiavr2024@gmail.com.
 The staging repo is farmasiavr-backend.